 Pictures of the Sky are Art!

+I love the image above, but some will consider it astronomical blasphemy because I removed the stars.
 We need to take a step back and realize this hobby for what it is.
 It is 100% subjective.
 I’ll say that again.
 Astrophotography is 100% subjective.
 One more time, a different way.
 Opinions of art aren’t facts!
 Just like someone getting on the seat and pedaling is doing cycling “right”; someone pointing a camera at the sky and taking a picture is doing astrophotography “right”.
 There are certainly ways to improve and hone your skills on the methods you choose and the outcome you desire.
 But your goals are your own, and it’s nobody else’s job to tell you the direction you should go or how to get there.
 We are nerds venturing into artistic expression.
 Art is something that can’t be clearly defined and put in a box, and it kills our analytical minds.

 There is one resource on the Internet who I won’t name, that has pages and pages and pages dedicated to how everyone in Astrophotography is doing everything wrong because they aren’t shooting in “natural” color, or their processing methods are wrong, or whatever the topic of the day might be.
 I actually happen to like some of the methods discussed on the pages, but I strongly disagree with the tone and purpose of the communication.
 Yes, we can estimate amounts of gas and their intensities, but their colors change based on exposure length and intensity.
 So what is “correct” color?
 A 1/30 second exposure to match what our brains process?
 What ISO?
 The point is that ANY color pulled out of a dim deep space object is subjective, because it is beyond what our eyes can see.
 This source has dedicated hours and days and weeks to writing technical articles on everyone being wrong, but they’re not wrong, and frankly, this author’s methods aren’t wrong either.
 That’s what’s great about art.
 We’re all right, and any critiques are only opinions, and opinions are like assho…